lingnath/Loan-Default-Prediction-for-Small-Businesses/README.md

 The "Loan Default Predictions.ipynb" file was initially run in Python 3.8.8.
 However, Python 3.8 is already obsolete when I checked on April 9, 2025.
 So we will use Python 3.10. ```setup.sh``` downloads the necessary Python packages, gets a virtual environment set up, gets the csv file necessary for this project, and runs the jupyter notebook. ```requirements.txt``` consists all the Python packages that are needed in this project.
 The instructions are provided below.

 1. Use a linux Ubuntu environment <br>
+2. Run ```git clone https://github.com/lingnath/Loan-Default-Prediction-for-Small-Businesses.git``` and then go to the folder where ```setup.sh``` resides
-2. Run
+3. Run
 ```bash
 chmod +x setup.sh
 ./setup.sh
 ```
-3. In the terminal, click on the link provided.
+4. In the terminal, click on the link provided.
 You will see the Jupyter notebook UI in port 8888. <br>

 You should now be able to run the jupyter notebook and the ```Loan Default Predictions.ipynb``` file.